Cheteshwar Pujara: Return to form

 In May, ahead of the first Test of the 2017 season, he signed for Nottinghamshire on a four-match contract as a replacement to James Pattinson, to play in Division Two of the County season.
 He scored a hundred in his first game, against Gloucestershire, scoring 112 and adding 185 runs for the fourth wicket.
 The stint ended with 233 runs in a total of five innings.
 Carrying the good form, he scored his 12th Test century in the first Test of the tour of Sri Lanka at Galle in July.
 Striking a partnership with Shikhar Dhawan who made 190, Pujara scored 153 off 265 balls, helping India record its biggest away Test win.
 He scored another hundred in the second match, his 50th Test, a first innings knock of 133.
 On course of the innings, he went past 4,000 runs, becoming the second fastest Indian to get there in terms of number of innings batted.

 Pujara was dropped from the team for the First Test of the 2018 England tour.
-Recalled to the side, he found form and made 72 in the second innings of the Third Test at Trent Bridge.
+Recalled to the team, he found form and made 72 in the second innings of the Third Test at Trent Bridge.
 The innings, and guided by Virat Kohli's 97 and 103, helped his team secure a 203-run victory, after successive defeats at Lord's and Birmingham.
 In the Fourth Test at Southampton, Pujara scored his 15th Test century, and only his second outside Asia since 2013.
 He made an unbeaten 132 off 257 deliveries, while adding 78 runs for the final two wickets, helping his team gain a 27-run lead over England's first innings total.
 However, India went on to lose the game and the next, finishing 1–4 in the series.
 He finished the series scoring 278 runs at 39.71.
 When the West Indies toured India later that year, he made a total of 96 runs at 48.00 in two innings.